-You can then send emails out weekly or fortnightly, as well as set up an automated sequence that is triggered by specific behaviours, such as downloading a pricelist.
+You can then send emails out weekly or fortnightly, as well as set up an automated sequence that’s triggered by specific behaviours, such as downloading a guide or pricelist.

 Another tactic we use successfully with our clients is to “retarget” previous visitors to their sites – which means showing ads on external sites (news sites, social media, etc) based on the content they interacted with on your site.

 A balance of new content, emails, ads and social media posts will keep the conversation going, and allow you to be there on the day they decide to make their purchase.